pkukielka/clad/README.md

 ## About
-The goal of clang-serv is to provide independent, persistent service which allows you
+The goal of clang-serv is to provide platform independent, persistent service which:

-to build and store compilation database and which can be used for:
+* Provide API similar to libclang and can do everything which libclang can

-* Syntax checking.
-* Code completion.
-* Finding references.
-* In future also dealing with refactorings.
+* Can be accessed easily from any programming language without need to writing C bindings
+* [Future] Provide useful refactoring tools

 Some of the goals are quite similar to the ones which you can find here:
 http://clang-developers.42468.n3.nabble.com/RFC-A-proposal-for-a-Clang-based-service-architecture-td4024449.html